 I use Crystacal R plaster, or dental stone as it is often called.
 There are many types of plaster, but the one to use is a hard moulding plaster with very little expansion, e.g. Hydrocal, Ultracal etc. Plaster of Paris is completely unsuitable for this sort of mould-making.
 Mix by adding dry plaster into a bowl of clean water, always bearing in mind that you need about three times as much plaster than water – so if you fill the bowl one-third full with water, you will end up with a completely full bowl of mixed plaster!
 I pour in enough to make a raised island of plaster.
 Ideally leave it all a couple of minutes to absorb the water before mixing to a thick creamy consistency.
 Brush the plaster carefully into all the crevices, to release any trapped air bubbles, and remember to put the brush in water and clean it before the plaster sets!
 Once the sculpt is all covered, pour in the plaster to a depth of about 20 to 25mm, then add some fibres – burlap, hessian (slightly damp) or glass fibres – before putting a final layer of plaster over the top.
 Tapping the table or the mould can help encourage air to rise, but it can also cause the walls to come adrift, so only do it if you have confidence in the mould not falling apart!
 The reason for putting a generous amount of plaster into your mould before adding fibres is so they do not reach down to the important bit – the surface against the sculpt.

 Once the first half of the mould is done, remove the water-clay bed without disturbing your sculpted surface.
 Wash off any tiny residue.
 Then I make some overflow channels by placing some water-clay pieces, about 6mm thick, onto the bare plaster.
 These help to reduce the surface area of the mould where it mates together, enabling you to get greater pressure on the seams when clamping.
-You also need a few bits of clay at the edge of the mould, to create some little spaces where a screwdriver can be inserted to pry open the mould.
-Make sure the registration keys are left clear.
+You also need a few bits of clay at the edge of the mould, to create some little spaces where a screwdriver c

 The final bit of preparation for the second half of the mould is to brush on a slip of very runny clay all over the exposed plaster.
 You can usually tell when you have covered all the areas because uncovered plaster is brilliant white.
 Don’t be tempted to use Vaseline, as it tend to leave streaks from your fingerprints or brush.
 A last spray of release agent, and we are done apart from building up the walls again, and sealing around the edges.
 I do this fairly crudely using a thin sausage of water clay pressed all around the perimeter.
 You can see I have also used Lego bricks for walls in one mould – the principle is the same.
 But Lego has small gaps between bricks, into which plaster can migrate, so I give the Lego walls a generous coating of Vaseline before use.
 Incidentally, Lego is perfect for small moulds for heads, arms, legs etc.